gbv/jskos-metrics/README.md

 Each metrics can be calculated with a script of its own.
 Each subdirectory has a main script that executes its scripts and emits a JSON file.

-* `scheme/scheme-metrics.sh` - concept scheme metrics, main script
+* `concepts/concept-metrics.sh` - concept scheme metrics, main script

 * `mappings/mapping-metrics.sh` - mapping metrics, main script

 ### JSON format

-The scheme-metrics file contains the following keys:
+The concept-metrics file contains the following keys:

 * `conceptNumber` - total number of concepts
 * `broaderDistribution` - histogram of number of broader terms